qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use-Case-2_Two-Qubit-Randomized-Benchmarking/README.md

 The use-case in this example is tailored for a superconducting quantum processor using flux-tunable transmon qubits, where we focus on a subset of two qubits that are capacitively coupled to each other.
 Single qubit operations are controlled by sending microwave pulses through a xy-line that is capacitively coupled to the individual qubits.
 The two-qubit gate is implemented by a controlled-Z (CZ) gate utilizing fast-flux pulses to rapidly change the qubit frequencies.
 One important experiment on the way of tuning up a CZ gate is the flux-pulse calibration that yield qubit state oscillations depending on the pulse parameters.
 This experiment was performed and presented in the use-case [Two-Qubit Gate Optimization](https://github.com/qua-platform/qua-libs/tree/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%201%20-%20Two%20qubit%20gate%20optimization%20with%20cryoscope).

 ## Prerequisites
-- Calibrated Single Qubit Gates
-- Calibrated CZ Gate
+Prior to running the two-qubit randomized benchmarking example file *two_qubit_rb_example.py*, the user has to run the calibrations that define the gate- and measurement-parameters:
+- Single Qubit Gates: Implement the single qubit Cliffords and needed for the decomposition of the two-qubit Cliffords.
+- Flux-Pulsed CZ Gate: Implement the two-qubit Cliffords (together with the single qubit gates).
-- Calibrated Measurement Protocol for Qubit State Discrimination
+- Calibrated Measurement Protocol for Qubit State Discrimination: Simultaneously measure the two-qubit system in its computational basis states ∣00⟩, ∣01⟩, ∣10⟩, ∣11⟩.

 # Quick User Guide
 The code and configuration in this folder are an example on how to implement two-qubit randomized benchmarking for a specific set of parameters.
-For a quick implementation just clone the [qua-libs repository](https://github.com/qua-platform/qua-libs/) or download the [Use Case 2 - Two Qubit Randomized Benchmarking](https://github.com/qua-platform/qua-libs/tree/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking) folder and edit the [two_qubit_rb_example.py](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb_example.py) python file according to your configuration parameters.
+For a quick implementation just clone the [qua-libs repository](https://github.com/qua-platform/qua-libs/) or download the [Use-Case-2_Two-Qubit-Randomized-Benchmarking](https://github.com/qua-platform/qua-libs/tree/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking) folder and edit the [two_qubit_rb_example.py](https://github.com/qua-platform/qua-libs/blob/2qb-RB-usecase/Quantum-Control-Applications/Superconducting/Multiple%20Flux%20Tunable%20Transmons/Use%20Case%202%20-%20Two%20Qubit%20Randomized%20Benchmarking/two_qubit_rb_example.py) python file according to your configuration parameters.

 ## Single Qubit Gates
 The function for the single qubit gates requires that the user expresses the calibrated qubit pulses with the input parameters x,z and a for qubits q.
 In this case the operation "x180" points to an operation in the configuration and corresponds to a pi-pulse on the target qubit.
 The *amp=x* condition inside the *baker.play* statement allows to scale the amplitude of the pulse.
 Together with the first *baker.frame_rotation_2pi* it allows the *baker.play* statement to act as X and Y gates by shifting the frame of the control signal, thus realizing rotations around the x- and y-axis.
 The second *baker.frame_rotation_2pi* resets the frame and additionally allows for rotations around the z-axis, thus realizing the operation $Z^{z}Z^{a}X^{x}Z^{-a}$ similar to the `phasedXZ` gate of Google's Cirq (see https://quantumai.google/reference/python/cirq/PhasedXZGate).